[For absolute beginners] What is suspicious access?

 How to set the output format

-There is no set format for the access logs that web servers output; you can freely define "what information to record and in what order" in the configuration file .
+There isn't a fixed format for access logs output by web servers;you can freely define "what information is recorded and in what order" in a configuration file.

-Below is an example of how to write them.
+, etc.).
+Below is an example of how to write it.

 Apache ver.